It is a pleasure to present an article in collaboration with Fabrizio Saviano.

 It is a pleasure to present a collaboration series of articles with Andrea Licciardi on ITDR.

+As Senior Cybersecurity Manager at their Cyber Fusion Center, he spearheads proactive threat management.
 Andrea Licciardi is a cybersecurity veteran with over 20 years of experienceand his encompasses security operations, risk identification, and cutting-edge defense tactics.
 He honed his skills at industry leaders like Leonardo and EY, where he led incident response and CERT/CSIRT services.
+Moreover Andrea is a champion for AI integration in cybersecurity – he co-founded CISOs4AI (together with yours truly), a collective that advocates for AI as a game-changer in the fight against cyber threats.
+Allow me to say that with Licciardi at the helm, the MAIRE Group is well-positioned for a secure and resilient digital future.

 I believe that Andrea’s article will be interesting and valuable both to IT professionals and business leaders, as it offers a holistic perspective on the management of cyber threats, laying the groundwork for a stronger and more aware security culture within organizations.
 Our hope is that, by sharing this knowledge, we can contribute to creating a safer digital environment for everyone.